AI Literacy for Health Professions | Health AI

 Sophisticated investors and regulatory reviewers are now asking pointed questions about AI validation methodology in diligence and submissions.
 Most founders and senior scientists have no structured response.
 This session provides the language, the framework, and the documentation approach.

-Covers what FDA expects when AI touches a drug development workflow, what "validation" means in an IND context, and how to frame AI-assisted research in investor materials without overclaiming.
+Covers what FDA expects when AI touches a drug development workflow, what "validation" means in an IND context, and how to frame AI-assisted research without overclaiming.

 Participants Leave With

-• A working vocabulary for AI validation defensible in regulatory and investor contexts
+• A working vocabulary defensible in regulatory and investor contexts

 • A one-paragraph AI methodology statement adaptable for IND, publication, or pitch deck

-• Clarity on where current FDA AI/ML guidance creates risk in their specific pipeline
+• Clarity on where FDA AI/ML guidance creates risk in their specific pipeline

-• A framework for ongoing documentation as their AI use evolves
+• A documentation framework for ongoing AI use

 03